modons/LMR/docs/quick_recon.rst

 reconstruction but hides many of the details.
 In this section we’ll run through a simple reconstruction that uses the base data downloaded in `sample_data`_.

+.. todo: Make sure the sample data actually references the sample download specified in the installation

 .. note:: Many of the utility functions used in this script and in ``LMR_lite_utils.py`` are useful for running LMR in jupyter notebook environments.